How to buy the best integrated tumble dryer

-Vented tumble dryers are typically less energy efficient than their condenser counterparts.
-In fact, running costs can be as much as halved if you opt for a condenser model.
+Vented tumble dryers are typically less energy efficient than other tumble dryer types.
+In fact, running costs can be as much as halved if you opt for a heat pump dryer.

-However, heat-pump dryers are the most efficient.
-They are rated from A to A+++ for energy and only cost around £30 a year to run (based on drying three loads a week).
+Heat pump dryers are the most efficient of all.
+They are rated from A to A+++ for energy and can cost as little as £23 a year to run.

 The running cost is based on drying three cotton cupboard-dry loads a week, for a year.

-If our testing reveals a machine that is super-efficient it will receive an ‘energy saver’ logo.
+If our testing reveals a machine that is a Best Buy with five stars for energy efficiency, it will receive an ‘Energy Saver’ logo.